 If investigations reveal that red cell mass is normal, whereas the plasma volume is decreased, the raised value of hematocrit can be attributed to relative polycythemia.

 The treatment approach in secondary polycythemia depends on the etiology involved.
 The general approach is the correction of the precipitating factors that will, in turn, lead to the correction of the hematologic abnormality.

-Patients that smoke should be advised to quit and should be offered the appropriate supportive, psychological, and pharmacological intervention.
+Patients who smoke should be advised to quit and be offered the appropriate supportive, psychological, and pharmacological intervention.